 Sok Som Oeun, Esq.

-Olaf Steenfadt heads the "Media Ownership Monitor" project for Reporters Without Borders.
-For many years, he has been involved as a consultant and coach for media pluralism, especially in development cooperation.
-Mandates of international organizations and NGOs lead him primarily to Southeast Europe and in the Arab world.
-He previously worked for ARD and ZDF in various roles, including as radio and TV presenter, investigative author, domestic and foreign correspondent, as well as in format development and program marketing.
-Olaf teaches media history, media policy and regulation at universities in Germany and Europe.
+Olaf Steenfadt heads the "Media Ownership Monitor" project and the "Journalism Trust Initiative" at the press freedom watchdog Reporters Without Borders, RSF.
+For many years, he has been engaged as a consultant and coach in media development cooperation.
+Mandates of international organizations and NGOs lead him primarily to Southeast Europe and the Arab world.
+He previously worked for national German public broadcasters ARD and ZDF in various roles, including as a radio and TV presenter, investigative reporter, domestic and foreign correspondent, as well as in format development and corporate communication.
+Olaf is a member of the "High-level Expert Group on Fake News and Online Disinformation" of the European Commission and of the "Committee of Experts on Quality of Journalism in the Digital Age" at the Council of Europe.
+He teaches frequently at universities in Germany and Europe.

 The Cambodian Center for Independent Media was founded in Phnom Penh (Cambodia) in 2007.
 It is registered with the Ministry of Interior as a non-governmental organization.
 Its mission is to promote democratic governance and human rights enforcement in Cambodia through the development of a pluralistic and independent media environment.
 CCIM is directed by Pa Nguon Teang, the former deputy director of the Cambodian Centre for Human Rights.